 When the Line Source parameter is set to Timer0Active, the camera can provide output signals by using the Timer.
-On the VP-31MX-35 H camera, the Frame Active, Exposure Active event or external trigger signal is available as Timer source signal.
+On the VC-17MX-61 H and VC-31MX-35 H cameras, the Frame Active, Exposure Active event or external trigger signal is available as Timer source signal.